top of page

 Conclusion

 Moments like the one at that craft fair happen more often than people might think.
 It’s not that people don’t appreciate handmade work, most genuinely do.
 The problem is that years of cheap mass-produced goods have quietly reshaped what many people think things should cost.
-When you understand the time, materials and experience behind a handmade piece, the price begins to make a lot more sense.
-Craft isn’t just about buying an object, it’s about valuing the skill and effort that went into creating something that could last for decades.

 Over the years I’ve written quite a bit about woodturning, the materials we use and the realities of making things by hand.
 If you’re curious about the craft itself, you can explore more of my experiences and practical advice in my Woodturning Guides & Articles section.